FireFading/django_coffee_shops/README.md

 - create order with confirmation on email
 - admin get email after user create order
 - self-created css and html
+- nginx proxies requests to localhost with collecting static & media files

 ## Installation
 - in env.example all variables used in project, change it to .env, several variables that are common, already define as example, secret variables is empty